-MSCP Counselors are here to provide support to our students and their parents in academic achievement, college and career development, and personal/social development.
-Counselors meet with students during classroom guidance lessons, workshops, individual and group counseling sessions.
+Counselors are available at STEM Prep Elementary to provide support to students and parents/guardians regarding academic achievement, college and career development, and personal/social development.
+Counselors may meet with students during classroom guidance lessons, workshops, individual, and group counseling sessions.
 The relationship between a student and his/her counselor carries communication privileges and rights to confidentiality.
-Any information shared by your son/daughter will be kept confidential.
-When there are times when students divulge information that should be shared with parents, the counselors will encourage them to do so or request permission to discuss the matter with a parent/guardian.
+Any information shared by your student will be kept confidential.
+If a student divulges information that should be shared with parents/guardians, the counselors will encourage them to do so or request permission to discuss the matter with a parent/guardian.
 There are also several situations in which the counselors are required by law to share details of a counseling session with the appropriate authorities.
 These situations include: